-Physicians are often asked by their patients, “which is the best pillow to use?” and the truth is there is no one answer that works for everybody; there’s no one pillow that works for everybody.
-We’ll talk about some of the different pillows and the advantages and disadvantages of those pillows, then after discussion with your healthcare provider, come up with a pillow or series of pillows that works best for you.
+Physicians are often asked by their patients, “Which is the best pillow to use?”
+And the truth is that there's no one answer that works for everybody; there’s no one pillow that works for everybody.
+We’ll talk about some of the different pillows and the advantages, disadvantages of those pillows.
+And then, after discussion with your healthcare provider, you can come up with a pillow or series of pillows that works best for you.

-Proper pillow selection is more of an art than a science – it’s a process of trial and error.
-So, you may try something and it may work or it may not, but the point is that not one pillow will work for all people.
-Try different things.
+Proper pillow selection is more of an art than a science.
+It’s a process of trial and error.
+So, you may try something, it may work, it may not.
+But the point is, is that not one pillow will work for all people.
+So try different things.
 See what works.
 If it feels right, it’s probably right for you.